tingyuz/ndn-tools/INSTALL.md

-# ndn-tools Build Instructions
+# IML dataservice Build Instructions

-This document describes how to build and install ndn-tools.
+This document describes how to build and install ndndataservice and ndndataclient.

 ## Prerequisites